 Bidder has not hired any person required to register pursuant to the Illinois Lobbyist Registration Act in connection with this contract.

-Or

-Bidder has hired the following persons required to register pursuant to the Illinois Lobbyist Registration Act in connection with the contract:

-Name and address of person:

-All costs, fees, compensation, reimbursements and other remuneration paid to said person:

-I acknowledge, understand and accept these terms and conditions for the above certifications.
+Or Bidder has hired the following persons required to register pursuant to the Illinois Lobbyist Registration Act in connection with the contract: address of person:ees, compensation, reimbursements and other remuneration paid to said person: I acknowledge, understand and accept these terms and conditions for the above certifications.